LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-01-cgroups-intro.md

 It's not made completely clear when the initial 'hybrid' mode was introduced and became the default, but I think it was v232.
 It's also not clear what this initial hybrid setup was, although I would think it was a v2 cgroup mount at `/sys/fs/cgroup/systemd` instead of the named v1 subsystem.

-It seems that perhaps hybrid was intended to act like an internal detail that users wouldn't need to care about while still using cgroups v1.
+It seems that perhaps hybrid was intended to be an internal detail that users wouldn't need to care about while still using cgroups v1.
 However, clearly there were issues with compatibility [[relevant PR](https://github.com/systemd/systemd/pull/4628)], and v233 subsequently made changes to the hybrid mode that warranted a mention in the `NEWS` file, as well as adding options to force pure cgroups v1 mode.

 The 'fixed' hybrid mode introduced in v233 is set up with all controllers still using v1, but with there also being a v2 cgroup mount at `/sys/fs/cgroup/unified` that Systemd uses for its own internal tracking (instead of the v1 named subsystem).